gopi76/gopi76/README.md

 - 📧 Email: gopikrishnaguntamukkala3@gmail.com
 - 💼 [LinkedIn](https://www.linkedin.com/in/gopi76/)
 - 🌐 Portfolio: Coming Soon!
+- Note to University of Windsor seniors (graduated or about to graduate): I strongly encourage you to reach out via email.
+You may receive valuable information that could benefit your career journey.
+For those I already know personally, I can provide additional insights that I cannot publicly disclose but would be significantly advantageous.
+Keep Subject as JRLEH ( dont share mail on evening times, i will be not available from 6pm to 11pm )

 <p align="center">
 <em>Feel free to reach out anytime - I'm always happy to connect and collaborate! 😊</em>